luigibruzzese/RA-MIRI-Labs/Assignment-1/README.md

-The script can be run from a terminal with the following instruction: python3 assignment.py [--N=5000] [--n=500] [--binomial] [--gaussian] where the strings enclosed in square brackets are optional and refer to:
+The script can be run from a terminal with the following instruction: python3 assignment.py [--N=5000] [--n=500] [--binomial] [--gaussian] where the strings enclosed in square brackets are optional and can be used for different purposes.
+In particular:
+- --N=value sets the value of the number of balls N. If not provided, the default value is 500;
+- --n=value sets the dimension of the board n (or, equivantly, the number of cells in which the balls can fail).
+If not provided, the default value is 50;
+- --binomial makes the program show the binomial approximation (with p = 0.5, see the report for more details), and its MSE with respect to the real data;
+- --gaussian makes the program show the gaussian approximation of the binomial one.